Ervin Educational Consulting

 Kid: %*#@ you.

 Kid Whisperer: Yikes.
 Okay.
 You can start going into public as soon as I know you won’t embarrass our family with your language, or you turn 18 and move out, whichever happens first.
 I’ll love you no matter what.
-I know you are ready for public by whether or not you are able to talk appropriately in our house.
+I will know you are ready for the public by whether or not you are able to talk appropriately in our house.

 Kid: But I have a date tomorrow and you said I could borrow the car.